 University of Strathclyde

-His research covers Communications, Signal Processing, and Technology Management.
-He has authored 350 publications; conducted collaborative research with industry, partnered in major European research programs; and supervised 40 Ph.D.'s.
-He currently holds visiting appointments at Princeton, University of Southern California, Stirling, and UESTC Chengdu.
+His research covers Communications, Signal Processing, Technology Management.
+He has authored 350 publications; conducted collaborative research with industry, partnered in major European research programs; supervised 40 PhDs.
+Visiting appointments at Princeton, University of Southern California, Stirling and UESTC Chengdu, China.

 IEEE Accomplishments and Activities

-President, IEEE Signal Processing Society (1994-1995).
+President IEEE Signal Processing Society (1994-1995).
 Established the IEEE Jack Kilby Medal (1995).
 Created the highly successful IEEE Signal Processing Letters.

-President, IEEE Engineering Management Society (2006-2007).
-Fostered technology management activities, extended support and services to members across IEEE technical Societies.
+President IEEE Engineering Management Society (2006-2007).
+Fostered technology management activities, extended support and services to members across IEEE Technical Societies.

 Regional Director, IEEE Communications Society for Europe, Middle East and Africa (EMEA) (2009-2011).
 Established IEEE ComSoc EMEA Young Researcher Award, recognizing talented young members.

-Vice Chair, Region 8 Technical Activities (2003-2004).
-Promoted industry liaison, Section reviews, chaired R8 Conferences Committee.
+Vice Chair Region 8 Technical Activities (2003-2004).
+Promoted industry liaison, Section reviews.
+Chaired R8 Conferences Committee.

-Promoted Teacher-in-Service Program (TISP).
-Reaching over 580,000 students annually through teachers trained in engineering design principles.
+- Promoted Teacher-in-Service Program (TISP).
+Reaching over 350,000 students annually through teachers trained in engineering design principles.

 IEEE Conferences.
-General Chair, IEEE Signal Processing Society flagship Conference ICASSP ’89 (1600 attendees); Executive Chair, IEEE Communications Society keynote Conference ICC-2007 (1500 delegates); General Chair, International Engineering Management Conference IEMC-2002 (280 participants).
+General Chair IEEE Signal Processing Society flagship Conference ICASSP ’89 (1600 attendees); Executive Chair IEEE Communications Society keynote Conference ICC-2007 (1500 delegates); General Chair International Engineering Management Conference IEMC-2002 (280 participants).

-Member, IEEE Conference Committee (2008-2009).
+Member IEEE Conference Committee (2008-2009).